superflows-dev/superflows-docs/docs/hello.md

 ### Support

 Superflows does not have a dedicated support team right now.
 However, rest assured that I will personally look into and answer all your queries.
 To get in touch, use <a href="https://discord.com/channels/1018780901334863873/1018780901334863876">discord</a>.
 I hang there most of my working hours and would be happy to help.
 Please note that my working hours are according to the Indian Standard Time (GMT + 05:30).
+Please give me 24 hours on weekdays and 48 hours on weekends to reply back.